 -Reduces your HbA1c level

-As fasting promotes weight loss, it can also help in lowering your A1c level and lowering your risk of heart disease.
-But, fasting is not a recommended method for weight loss.
+Fasting promotes weight loss and can also help lower your A1c level and risk of heart disease.
+However, it is not a recommended method for weight loss.

 -Reduces your insulin dose